davidubuntu/phoneSmiths/README.md

 ## Decisions

 I decided to use create-react-app js application using a simple configuration.

-I separate in single components to achieve the main purpose of the web.
-For the javascript part there is a main component which manages the communication with the api data model using Reudx.
+I separate in single components to achieve the main purpose of the web.There is a main component which manages the communication with the api data model using Reudx.

+I included more visual elements than the basic interface to make it similar to a real app, even not being functional any button or link apart from catalog(button and link).

 For styling I used styled components to style the web.